AshleyFeijoo/liri-node-app/README.md

 2. `node liri.js concert-this <Band-Name/Artist>`
     - This command searches the Bands In Town API via `axios` and produces results for concert events based on the artist or band-name searched.
         <br>

         <img src="/images/Liri_Bot_concert-this_Demo.gif" width="700" height="430"/>

+    - If LIRI-Bot is not given a proper search term, or no search term at all it will default to searching for <em>Cher</em> concerts: